Learn How to Format a CV and Win the Job You Want

 Modern CV format

 A modern CV format has a clear and uncluttered look.
-The text is spaced out correctly, not crowding the page and leaving plenty of white space.
+The text is spaced out correctly, not crowding the page and leaving too much white space.
 The font used is simple and effective.
 A modern CV layout avoids gimmicks such as colours and images.

 Most effective CV layout & format